APPROACH TO TREATMENT

 • accepting children’s negative feelings without condoning their negative behaviors

-2. “I want to understand my family better."
+2. “I want to get along better with my family."

 When we don’t address these “intimacy issues” we don’t know how to talk things over in a satisfying way.
 We don’t tell the people close to us what we really want and need.
 We are not sensitive to other’s needs.
 We don’t have a good balance between being aware of ourselves and being aware of people close to us.